MovieTQ

 Quiet background jobs keep the game tidy on their own — for example, clearing out guest sessions once they expire so old data doesn’t pile up.

-node-cron runs server-side maintenance off the request path — sweeping expired guest sessions on their 3-day TTL and keeping in-memory state lean — with no manual intervention.
+Scheduled server-side maintenance runs off the request path — expiring guest sessions once their window has passed and keeping in-memory state lean — with no manual intervention and no effect on request latency.

 Role-aware admin console

-Behind the game is an internal operations dashboard where trusted staff run the live game: monitoring activity and cost, moderating players, working through player and trailer reports, scheduling background jobs, and flipping site-wide switches like maintenance or paused match creation.
-The whole dashboard reshapes by role — moderators get a focused reports-and-chat-audit view, while admins get the full set of controls — and every action is logged for accountability.
+Behind the game is an internal operations console where trusted staff run the live service: watching activity and cost, moderating players, working through player and trailer reports, scheduling background jobs, and flipping site-wide switches when something needs to stop.
+The console reshapes by role — a moderator gets a focused reports-and-audit view rather than the full set of controls — and every action is logged for accountability.

 Social